 Activities/Issues Addressed Identified

-C. Data on types of supporting program plans from the seven districts showed that most of the subject of the research recommend technical assistance in monitoring gender-sensitive budget allocation, which can improve access to health by minimizing the obstacles mentioned.
+Data on types of supporting program plans from the seven districts showed that most of the subject of the research recommend technical assistance in monitoring gender-sensitive budget allocation, which can improve access to health by minimizing the obstacles mentioned

-D. With regards to the capacity building among internal WRI staff, especially in processing, tabulating, and analyzing quantitative and qualitative data from primary as well as secondary sources such as the Central Bureau of Statistics, is not yet being done since the field research just completed.
-However, for the initial stage the WRI’s researchers had discussed its research design with the late Dr. Sri Harijati Hatmadji, senior researcher of Demography Institute of the faculty of Economic of the University of Indonesia several times in February and March 2007.
-WRI’s researchers also discussed several times its research design and initial findings with Besral, staticians and lecturer from the faculty of Public Health of the University of Indonesia since February to November 2007.
-In order to provide inputs for the data collection and preliminary findings of WRI’s research, the research division had hold five roundtable discussions at the WRI’s office and invited experts on gender and reproductive health issues, i.e. Yanti Muchtar, Ninuk Widyantoro as well as experts on social research from June to November 2007.
-It is planned that after WRI completed its first draft of processing and tabulating of the data from the seven districts, WRI will confirm its result to senior researcher from the University of Sydney in the first quarter of 2008.
+With regards to the capacity building among internal WRI staff, especially in processing, tabulating, and analyzing quantitative and qualitative data from primary as well as secondary sources such as the Central Bureau of Statistics, is an on going process.
+WRI’s researchers also discussed several times its research design and initial findings with Besral, statisticians and lecturer from the faculty of Public Health of the University of Indonesia since February up till June 2008.
+Lately, during the writing and analysis for the initial report WRI also discussed intensively the methodology and the Reproductive Health issues with dr Roy Tjiong (board member of IIPPF) and Prof. Dr. Gulardi Wignyosastro (POGI).
+In order to provide inputs for the data collection and preliminary findings of WRI’s research, the research division had hold four roundtable discussions at the WRI’s office and invited experts on gender and reproductive health issues as well as experts on social research & budget analysis, i.e. Yanti Muchtar, Ninuk Widyantoro, Myra Diarsi, Yuna Farhan, Dr. Alexander Irwan.

 Indicators of Success

 In at least three out of the five districts, local stakeholders restructure their district budget allocation to meet women’s three basic rights to education, health care and equal work opportunity;